 3. For chat group call the 'basic floor control operation state machine towards the floor participant' shall be created when the MCPTT server sends the SIP 200 (OK) response to the received initial SIP INVITE request.

+When the floor control server is notified by the signalling plane that the group has been regrouped, the floor control server shall delete all state machines and context for any calls in progress for that group.

 The floor participant associated to the 'basic floor control operation towards the floor participant' state machine is here referred to as the "associated floor participant".

 The external inputs to the state machine are: